Helperbird/website/src/pages/blog/signin.md

 url: /blog/signin/
 tags: blog
 blog_cat:  Guide
-blog_title: How to sign into Helperbird
+cardTitle: How to sign into Helperbird
 blog_snip:
   To sign in to your browser to unlock Helperbird Pro, you'll need a Google Account or an Microsoft account.